CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 It MUST be created a concept, which IT systems must be protected against malicious programs.
 It also MUST be noted how the protection has to be done.
 If no reliable protection is possible, then the identified IT systems SHOULD NOT be operated.
 The concept SHOULD be comprehensibly documented.

-#### OPS.1.1.4.A2 Use of system-specific protection mechanismsIt MUST be assessed what protections the IT systems used as well as the operating systems and applications used to provide protection against malicious programs.
+#### OPS.1.1.4.A2 Use of system-specific protection mechanisms
+It MUST be assessed what protections the IT systems used as well as the operating systems and applications used to provide protection against malicious programs.
 These mechanisms MUST be used unless there is at least equivalent substitution or good reason against it.
 If they are not used, this should be justified and documented.

 #### OPS.1.1.4.A3 Selection of a virus protection program for terminal devices